Ziang-Lu/Software-Development-and-Design/Testing/unit_test/pytest_for_python/pytest for Python.md

 *Side Note:*

-*Using `pytest.raises` is likely to be better for cases where you are testing exceptions your own code is deliberately raising, whereas using `@pytest.mark.xfail()` with a check function is probably better for something like documenting unfixed bugs or bugs in dependencies.*
+*Using `pytest.raises` is likely to be better for cases where you are testing exceptions that your own code is deliberately raising, whereas using `@pytest.mark.xfail()` with a check function is probably better for something like documenting unfixed bugs or bugs in dependencies.*

 **Fixtures**